nsofnetworks/terraform-provider-pfptmeta/docs/data-sources/pac_file.md

 Optional:

-- `cloud_apps` (List of String) Ids of Cloud Apps to monitor for changes.
-The domains from these will be added (and updated) to the raw content of the PAC file.
+- `cloud_apps` (List of String) IDs of cloud apps to be monitored for changes.
+Their domains will be added (and updated) to the raw content of the PAC file.
 If not provided defaults to empty list.
-- `domains` (List of String) domains to be used as is.
+- `domains` (List of String) Domains to be used as is.
 If not provided defaults to empty list.
-- `ip_networks` (List of String) Ids of Cloud Apps to monitor for changes.
-The domains from these will be added (and updated) to the raw content of the PAC file.
+- `ip_networks` (List of String) IDs of IP networks to be monitored for changes.
+Their network ranges will be added (and updated) to the raw content of the PAC file.
 If not provided defaults to empty list.